naveenwashere/TicketingSystem/README.md

 * Currently, the list of users shown in the Assign field are queried from another collection named 'users'

-There is no authentication mechanism as of now.
+* There is a simple authentication mechanism as of now, which does not use any techniques like hashing or anything.
+I've kept it really really simple.

 # Search Ticket by ID
 * If the user already knows the ticket id they want to see, they could use the ticket ID and search for it in the newly added search box